Our students who took part in the production of "The Ancient Mariner".

 Our school is a comprehensive and inclusive secondary school, located on the Isle of Skye in the Scottish Highlands; we have 13 associated primary schools throughout Skye and Raasay.

-Currently, we have approximately 500 pupils enrolled in the school and 40 teachers, with a staying-on rate beyond into S5 and S6 well above regional and national averages.
+Currently, we have approximately 490 pupils enrolled in the school and 80 staff, with a staying-on rate beyond into S5 and S6 well above regional and national averages.
 Our campus is a new building, officially opened in October 2010, that has been enthusiastically greeted by all the school’s visitors and pupils.
 The building also houses a number of community facilities including a swimming pool, public library and adult learning centre.

 Miss C. MacDonald, Head Teacher

 All PHS pupils should access the Pupil Portal, for links to the school calendar, google classroom and the PHS Daily Attendance log while the school building remains closed.
-Pupils need to complete the log each day, so that we can ensure that everyone is completing their virtual learning.
+Pupils need to complete the log by 9:30am each day to record their attendance, and so that we can ensure that everyone is completing their virtual learning.

 Vision Our vision is to strive for excellence and to empower our young people to succeed in learning, life and work.